sswam/allemande/doc/guide.md

 ## The Image Viewer

-If you tap an image in the chat, it will zoom to fill the window.
+If you double tap an image in the chat, it will zoom to fill the window.

 - To exit the image viewer, tap near the middle of the image or press the back button.
 - Browse to other images by tapping near the left or right of the screen.